DataBiosphere/cgp-deployment/README.md

    You will also be asked for a Google site verfication code.
 For this field you can just enter `NONE`.

-1. The bagit-firecloud-lambda is use for the **Export to Firecloud** button.

 1. The [S3 bucket you created earlier](#makebucket) is what you should use for this next step.